jonada182/pantry-chef/README.md

 ### `APP_MOCK_API`

-A boolean value that determines whether to use a mock API response.
+A boolean value that determines whether to use a mock API response. `true` is recommended to get everything running.
 Default value is `false`.

+### `FIREBASE_API_KEY`

+Set up a Firebase app/project, and paste the API key here.
+Firebase is used to authenticate users.

 ## Using Docker for local development